-Our prices for 17/18 is £49.50 per credit, please refer to the individual factsheet for your course to determine how many credits you will be studying and the full cost.
+We have fixed our prices for 17/18 and 18/19 at £49.50 per credit, please refer to the individual factsheet for your course to determine how many credits you will be studying and the full cost.

 Applications for funding for these courses could be made to Student Finance England/Wales.

 The cost of these depends on the Awarding Body, please refer to the individual factsheet for your course to determine cost.
 Applications for funding for these courses could be made to Gov.uk providing you are over 24.